How to Take a Math Test or Quiz

 If you’ve been doing the homework right along, and getting questions answered before they fester, you should be in pretty good shape.

 But one thing is different between the homework and a test: In the homework, you know pretty much what type of problem each one is, because you just studied that type.
-In a test, several weeks’ worth of problem types are mixed together.
+That’s usually true on a quiz, too.
+But on an exam, several weeks’ worth of problem types are mixed together.
 You need to practice approaching problems where you don’t know up front what type they are.

 How can you do this?
 If you’re lucky, your textbook has a section of review problems, or a practice exam, with problem types all mixed.
-If not, ask a classmate or your study buddy to throw problems at you, and make sure you can recognize the different types.
+If not, ask a classmate or your study buddy to throw problems at you, and practice recognizing the different types.

 See also: How to Work a Math Problem